 HCCA LANE/TURVEY SCHOLARSHIPS

-The Huntsville Community Chorus accepts applications for the Albert Lane and Kenneth Turvey Scholarship awards annually at the beginning of May.
+Each year, the Huntsville Community Chorus awards the Albert Lane and Kenneth Turvey Scholarship.
 Named in honor of the late Albert H. Lane, who was prominent in Huntsville musical and artistic life for many years, and Kenneth V. Turvey, Director of Community Chorus for 40 years, the scholarship was established to reward achievement and encourage excellence in vocal music.

-Two $500 scholarships are awarded; the Turvey Scholarship for a graduating high school senior and the Lane Scholarship for a post high school student.
-In addition to the monetary awards, recipients are given the opportunity to perform with the Chorus during its season following scholarship award.
+Two $500 scholarships are awarded; the Turvey Scholarship for a graduating high school senior and the Lane Scholarship for a college student.
+In addition to the monetary awards, this year's recipients have the opportunity to perform with The Chorus during its 2018-2019 season.

 For more information, contact the Chorus Office at 256-533-6606; or email: firstname.lastname@example.org